 In most cases, smuggled Paraguayan cigarettes head to the black market in Argentina, Brazil, and Uruguay.
 Some have been found as far away as Colombia, Mexico, Panama, Venezuela, and even Europe.
 Paraguayan cigarette brands represented 73 percent of the total illicit consumption of tobacco throughout 16 Latin American countries in 2014, adding up to about 33.5 billion smokes.

 Behind most of the seized black-market Paraguyan cigarettes is the country’s largest tobacco company, Tabacalera del Este (commonly known as Tabesa).
 Tabesa produces six of Mexico’s top selling contraband cigarette brands.
 And in Colombia, Tabesa has been cited as the nation’s main source of illegal cigarettes.
-Tabesa and its main distributor, Tabacos del Paraguay, have long dominated Paraguay’s tobacco industry, Grupo Cartes, one of Paraguay’s largest business conglomerates and the family operation of current Paraguayan President, Horacio Cartes.
+Tabesa and its main distributor, Tabacos del Paraguay, have long dominated Paraguay’s tobacco industry, enjoying an estimated 50 to 58.1 percent market share.
+Both companies are part of Grupo Cartes, one of Paraguay’s largest business conglomerates and the family operation of current Paraguayan President, Horacio Cartes.
 Although Cartes has reportedly left the company’s management team, he remains one of the group’s main shareholders.
 His father, Ramón T. Cartes, was the company’s founder.
 His sister, Sarah Cartes, now runs it.
 Since its conception, the Cartes Group has gained control of over 25 Paraguayan companies through various sectors, and even includes the Club Libertad soccer team.